 Anterior Hip Replacement Surgery

 Memorial Joint Replacement Center offers a minimally invasive option for patients in need of total hip replacement.
-Known as anterior hip replacement or the direct anterior approach total hip arthroplasty, this muscle-sparing alternative can be a viable option for patients who are candidates for total hip replacement.
+Known as anterior hip replacement or the direct anterior approach to the hip for total hip arthroplasty, this muscle-sparing alternative can be a viable option for patients who are candidates for total hip replacement.
 The surgical technique is demanding and requires special training.
-Less than 10 percent of hip replacement patients in the United States currently receive their hip replacement using this anterior approach.
+15 to 20 percent of hip replacement patients in the United States currently receive their hip replacement using this anterior approach.

 Our team of highly skilled, board-certified orthopaedic surgeons, have extensive experience with anterior hip replacement surgery.